 4kg / 9lb | 2 hr 50 min |

-It should be noted to always rest the bird after it comes out of the oven.
-In this case, 30mins - 1hr covered loosely with foil.
+It should be noted always to rest the bird after it comes out of the oven.
+We suggest 30 mins - 1 hr covered loosely with foil.

-When cooking a small turkey there is no need to continually baste the turkey.
+When cooking a small turkey, there is no need to baste the turkey continually.
 Unlike you would with a big Turkey.

 We only baste it once during cooking, which is when we add a delicious oil, herb and maple syrup glaze.